calebsmth54/calebsmth54.github/projects.md

 **Horror Turn Based Game (C++/Blueprint Scripting/Unreal Editor) Early WIP:** A unique take on the horror movie genre inspired by the film _Cabin in the Woods_ and the tabletop game _Betrayal on Haunted House Hill_, that combines horror and turn based strategy concepts.
 Players take control of the ephemeral evil force lurking behind the scenes.
 Development put on hold to focus on Lead N Brimstone.

-**Source Engine Modding (C++/Level Design & Scripting/Hammer Editor):** Developed numerous maps with a focus focusing on building level geometry, setting atmospheric tone with lighting and effects, and creating level scripted events.
+**Source Engine Modding (C++/Level Design & Scripting/Hammer Editor):** Developed numerous maps with a focus on building level geometry, setting atmospheric tone with lighting and effects, and creating level scripted events.
 Made minor code modifications to weapon, character and game mode classes.
-Worked collaboratively many other modders.
+Worked collaboratively with other modders.